By Andrew Gunther

 This is why Shelby Grebenc of Broomfield, CO, is such an inspiration.
 Shelby is founder of “Shelby’s Happy Chapped Chicken Butt Farm,” located about 20 miles outside of Denver.
 And at just 12 years-old, Shelby is also the youngest Animal Welfare Approved farmer to date.
 Shelby represents a beacon of hope for the future.
 Her dedication to high-welfare farming is an inspiration to all of us – regardless of age.

-Ashbourne Farms raises Animal Welfare Approved beef cattle and laying hens in the rolling hills of Kentucky.
+Ashbourne Farms raises Animal Welfare Approved beef cattle in the rolling hills of Kentucky.
 The farm is owned by Ina Brown Bond and her son, Austin Musselman.
 Ashbourne Farms is nearly 1600 acres and is at the headwaters of Harrods Creek.
 The farm has several historic farmhouses and cabins dating back to the early 1800′s, and other features which qualify it for the Historic Register.
 With the help of Farm Manager Clarence Mays, and Assistant Manager and Head of Vegetable Production Derek Kelley, Ina, Austin, and Austin’s wife Layla run Ashbourne Farms “the way you would if you were raising food for your own family.”
 Austin explains, “We raise our animals on pasture, free of antibiotics and added hormones, to ensure that the wholesome foods you put on your table are the highest quality protein you can provide.”

 Together Nate and Lou Ann Robinson, their children Jacob, Jamie, Lindsay and Renee and their families raise Animal Welfare Approved hogs (Duroc/Berkshire Breed and some Large White) at Jake’s Country Meats in Cassopolis, MI.
 All four children are involved in the farm in some way, shape or form.
 “It’s a family farm so everyone is involved in some way, even if they don’t want to be!”
 Lou Ann says with a laugh.